geoschem/GEOSChem-python-tutorial/README.md

 I love [NCL](https://www.ncl.ucar.edu) but it lacks many modern features, notably Jupyter integration.
 There are [interests in integrating NCL and Jupyter](https://www2.cisl.ucar.edu/siparcs-2018-projects#Accelerating), but this will take some effort.
 My favorite thing in NCL is [its colormaps](https://www.ncl.ucar.edu/Document/Graphics/color_table_gallery.shtml).
 Fortunately, you have [full access to NCL colormaps in Python](https://github.com/hhuangwx/cmaps).

 [R](https://www.r-project.org) is great for statistics, but dealing with Earth science data is much more than stats.
 The ecosystem in Python is much more complete.
+Also, R is a lot more difficult to learn than Python (especially for MATLAB users).

 [Julia](https://julialang.org) is perhaps the best language for writing atmospheric models (if there is a chance to rewrite existing models, which is not likely to happen within 10 years).
 But its data analysis ecosystem is still not comparable with Python.